 People can become infected with the parasite by eating undercooked or raw meat, and coming in contact with cat feces in a litter box or in the soil outside.
 Cats in particular, pick up the parasite by eating infected rodents, birds, or other animals.
 The parasite is then passed into the cat’s feces, which is how humans come in contact with it.
 Take these precautions when you are gardening or changing your cat’s litter box to reduce your risk of getting toxoplasmosis:

 While you should use common sense and avoid overexposure to toxic substances when you are pregnant, it is important to keep this information in perspective.
-No randomized studies have been conducted to test the effects of household chemicals on unborn babies, so it is unclear if occasional use of these chemicals can significantly affect the health of your baby.
 Therefore, you should be cautious—not paranoid—when you are using potentially toxic substances around the house.

 The American Congress of Obstetricians and Gynecologists